+- (1) [repealed] - (1.1) Subsection 2.6(2) of the Instrument, applicable to financial years beginning on or after January 1, 2014, refers to Canadian GAAP for publicly accountable enterprises, which is IFRS incorporated into the

+Handbook, contained in Part I of the Handbook.
+IFRS is defined in National Instrument 14-101 Definitions as the standards and interpretations adopted by the International Accounting Standards Board.

-- (1) [repealed] - (1.1) Subsection 2.6(2) of the Instrument, applicable to financial years beginning on or after January 1, 2011, refers to Canadian GAAP for publicly accountable enterprises, which is IFRS incorporated into the Handbook contained in Part I of the Handbook.
-Subsection 2.6(1) of the Instrument, applicable to financial years beginning before January 1, 2011, refers to Canadian GAAP applicable to public enterprises contained in Part IV of the Handbook. - (2) Canadian GAAP provides some general requirements for the preparation of financial statements that apply to investment fund financial statements.
-Canadian GAAP does not contain detailed requirements for the contents of investment fund financial statements.
-The CSA believe that an investment fund's financial statements must include certain information, at a minimum, in order to provide full disclosure.
-The Instrument sets out these minimum requirements.
-When preparing these documents, include any additional information necessary to ensure that all material information concerning the financial position and results of the investment fund is disclosed., but does not mandate all the required disclosure.
+Subsection 2.6(1) of the Instrument, applicable to financial years beginning before January 1, 2014, refers to Canadian GAAP as applicable to public enterprises, which the CSA considers to be the standards in Part V of the Handbook.

+(2) The CSA believe that an investment fund's financial statements must include certain information, at a minimum, in order to provide full disclosure.
+The Instrument sets out these minimum requirements, but does not mandate all the required disclosure.
 Canadian GAAP applicable to publicly accountable enterprises also contains minimum requirements relating to the content of financial statements.
 An investment fund's financial statements must meet these requirements as well.

-(3) Handbook Section 1100 Generally Accepted Accounting Principles has changed the definition of what was considered to be Canadian GAAP.
-Prior to the introduction of Section 1100, the investment funds industry relied on paragraph 1000.60(a), which permitted accounting policies that "are generally accepted by virtue of their use in similar circumstances by a significant number of entities in Canada."
-This is no longer the case as Section 1100 requires the application of all relevant primary sources of Canadian GAAP.
-Accounting Guideline 18 Investment Companies provides specific guidance on certain topics.
-When no relevant primary source of Canadian GAAP is available, professional judgement and the concepts described in Section 1000 should be used to set accounting policies consistent with Canadian GAAP.

 In some cases, the Instrument prescribes line items that may already be required by Canadian GAAP, but these line items are expressed more specifically for the activities of an investment fund.
 For example, Canadian GAAP requires a "trade and other receivables" line item on the statement of financial position, but the Instrument requires accounts receivable to be broken down into more specific categories.
 In other instances, the line items prescribed in the Instrument are in addition to those in Canadian GAAP.
-Investment funds are responsible for disclosing all material information concerning their financial position and results in the financial statements.